Home Health Nurse Resume Example

 A full, formal cover letter follows a traditional letter-writing structure and format.
 Add your header, the recipient's address an use professional greetings and sign-offs.
 In your first paragraph, introduce yourself and confirm the role you're applying for, along with your reasons for applying.
 Next, outline your key skills and achievements that are most relevant to the home health nurse job description.
 Finish by expressing your enthusiasm for the role and adding a call to action to encourage the hiring manager to contact you for further information.

-See below for an example of a well-constructed resume headline:
+See an example resume headline below:

 - Entry-Level Home Health Nurse